PackageForge/AnnotatedJSON/projects/annotated-json/README.md

 const copyOfMyObject=parseJson(output);
 ```

-The `parseJson` function uses code poached from https://github.com/json5/json5 and we are greatfull for their work.
+The `parseJson` function uses code poached from https://github.com/json5/json5 and we are greatful for their work.
 Hopefully they will allow regular expressions and dates.